Surrounded by mountains, pine forests, lakes, and farmland, Da Lat is perfect for those who love outdoor exploration.

 It has everything you need at fair prices.
 You can find a large selection of meat, vegetables, kitchen equipment, food supplements, etc. You can also order using the GO! app or Zalo app and get free delivery if you live within 5km.

+Bach Hoa Xanh and small convenience stores are also my to-go.
 Buying fresh vegetables and meat from a local market is another idea.
-We found the prices are not too different compared to the supermarket.
+We find the prices are not too different compared to the supermarket.

 Best cafe to work in Da Lat

 Where to find a quiet space to work in Da Lat?
 Da Lat is a tourist city, and some cafes are usually full of people taking photos and being quite loud.

 I’ve spent a few months scouring Da Lat for the best laptop-friendly workspaces where freelancers, students, aspiring writers, and all hustlers can have a seat and get things done.
 Check my Da Lat coffee guide for more information.

 We usually meet new people at bars, restaurants, or events in Da Lat.
 Heyla Cocktail Bar is our favorite spot to hang out, and we enjoy visiting the Organic Farmer’s Market on Sunday at Green Box Coffee (85 Xo Viet Nghe Tinh).